Education in Pennsylvania: History

-Data from the indentured servant contracts of German immigrant children in Pennsylvania from 1771-1817 showed that the number of children receiving education increased from 33.3% in 1771-1773 to 69% in 1787-1804.
-Additionally, the same data showed that the ratio of school education versus home education rose from .25 in 1771-1773 to 1.68 in 1787-1804.
+Data from the indentured servant contracts of German immigrant children in Pennsylvania from 1771 to 1817 showed that the number of children receiving education increased from 33.3% in 1771–1773 to 69% in 1787–1804.
+Additionally, the same data showed that the ratio of school education versus home education rose from .25 in 1771–1773 to 1.68 in 1787–1804.
 The increase in the number of children being educated, and the fact that more students were being educated in school rather than at home, could help explain how near-universal literacy was achieved by 1840.

 Until the Civil War, almost all education was conducted either in private schools or at home.
 Public schools first came on the scene in the second half of the nineteenth century.

 The forerunner to the Pennsylvania Department of Education was created in 1834.
 The State Board of Education, which adopts regulations for the department, was created in 1963.

 German subculture

 According to Elizabeth Pardoe, by 1748, the future of the German subculture in Pennsylvania was in doubt, and most of the attention focused on German language schools.
 Lutheran schools in Germantown and Philadelphia thrived, but most outlying congregations had difficulty recruiting students.
-Furthermore Lutherans were challenged by Moravians who actively recruited Lutherans to their schools.
+Furthermore, Lutherans were challenged by Moravians who actively recruited Lutherans to their schools.
 In the 1750s, Benjamin Franklin led a drive for free charity schools for German students, with the proviso that the schools would minimize Germanness.
 The leading Lutheran school in Philadelphia school had internal political problems in the 1760s, but Pastor Henry Melchior Muhlenberg resolved them.
 The arrival of John Christopher Kunze from Germany in 1770 gave impetus to the Halle model in America.
 Kunze began training clergy and teachers in the Halle system.
 Reverend Heinrich Christian Helmuth arrived in 1779 and called for preaching only in German, while seeking government subsidies.
 A major issue was the long-term fate of German culture in Pennsylvania, with most solutions focused on schools.
 Helmuth saw schools as central to the future of the ethnic community.
 However most Lutheran clergy believed in assimilation and rejected Helmuth's call to drop English instruction.
 Kunze's seminary failed, but the first German college in the United States was founded in Lancaster, Pennsylvania, in 1787 as Franklin College; it was later renamed Franklin and Marshall College.

 Higher education

 The fourth-oldest institution of higher learning in America is the University of Pennsylvania, founded by Benjamin Franklin in 1740.

-Lincoln University, founded in 1854 and later named for President Abraham Lincoln, was the nation’s first historically black university to provide arts and sciences education and degrees to African-American students.
+Lincoln University, founded in 1854 and later named for President Abraham Lincoln, was the nation's first historically black university to provide arts and sciences education and degrees to African-American students.